SoleilUmwiza92/PortfolioS3/Professional.md

 # Professionalism

-You act in a professional manner during software development and learning.
+You act in a professionally during software development and learning.

 # Stakeholder communication